 1907-1930: Good Service and Competitive Rates

-In the summer of 1907, teenagers James Casey and Claude Ryan started the American Messenger Company with a $100 loan from one of the boys’ uncles.
-Operating out of the basement of a saloon, with two telephones, two bicycles, and six messengers, they delivered packages and messages across Seattle by foot, bicycle, and streetcar.
+In the summer of 1907, teens James Casey and Claude Ryan founded the American Messenger Company with a $100 loan from an uncle.
+Working from a saloon’s basement, with two telephones, two bicycles, and six messengers, they delivered packages and messages around Seattle on foot, by bicycle, and via streetcar.

 The pair began to convince other local teens to join them to deliver packages and committed to offering better service and lower rates compared to their competitors.
 Jim Casey’s motto was said to be: “Never promise more than you can deliver, and always deliver what you promise.”
 By late 1912, the company employed 100 messengers.